Electron beam emittance at operational intensity in fourth-generation synchrotron light sources: Conclusion

 \section{Conclusion}

 Next-generation synchrotrons have a common feature of short electron bunches and a small transverse beam size, resulting in a significant reduction in bunch volume, higher particle density, and stronger collective effects.
 Since the brightness of user X-ray beams at operational intensity is predominantly determined by the electron beam emittance, we studied the intensity-dependent emittance scaled with beam energy, considering the effects of intrabeam scattering, beam-impedance interaction, and bunch lengthening by higher-harmonic RF cavities, to identify optimal combinations of machine and beam parameters.
-We found the emittance at operational beam intensity reaches a minimum at specific energy due to the interplay of the quadratic increase of zero-intensity emittance and IBS-induced blow-up at lower energies.
-This optimal energy point with the smallest operational emittance is determined by a specific lattice design.
+The emittance at operational beam intensity reaches a minimum at specific energy due to the interplay of the quadratic increase of zero-intensity emittance and IBS-induced blow-up at lower energies.
+This optimal energy point with the smallest operational emittance is determined by a specific lattice design and slightly affected by wigglers and undulators.